Abla-Beatrice/Pandas-Pandas-Pandas/README.md

 ### Most Profitable Items

-* Identify the 5 most profitable items by total purchase value, then list (in a table):
+* Identifying the 5 most profitable items by total purchase value and list in a table:
   * Item ID
   * Item Name
   * Purchase Count